Masters by Research in Energy and Infrastructure Law: Career Path

 • Providing legal advice and representation: advising clients on legal matters related to the energy and infrastructure sectors, including laws and regulations related to the production, distribution, and consumption of energy, as well as the development and operation of infrastructure projects.

-• Drafting and reviewing legal documents: drafting and reviewing legal documents such as contracts, agreements, and regulations, to ensure that they are in compliance with the law.
+• Drafting and reviewing legal documents: Drafting and reviewing legal documents such as contracts, agreements, and regulations to ensure compliance with the law.

-• Conducting legal research: researching and analyzing laws, regulations, and case law related to the energy and infrastructure sectors, in order to provide clients with the best possible legal advice.
+• Conducting legal research: researching and analyzing laws, regulations, and case law related to the energy and infrastructure sectors to provide clients with the best legal advice.

-• Participating in negotiations: participating in negotiations with other parties to resolve disputes and reach agreements related to the energy and infrastructure sectors.
+• Participating in negotiations: talking with other parties to resolve disputes and reach agreements related to the energy and infrastructure sectors.

 • Advising clients on compliance: advising clients on compliance with laws and regulations related to the energy and infrastructure sectors, including environmental, health, and safety regulations.

-• Participating in policy development: participating in the development of laws and policies related to the energy and infrastructure sectors, either working for the government or for non-government organizations.
+• Participating in policy development: developing laws and policies related to the energy and infrastructure sectors, working for the government or non-government organizations.

-• Project management: managing the legal aspects of projects related to the energy and infrastructure sectors, including the financing, construction, and operation of these projects.
+• Project management: managing the legal aspects of projects related to the energy and infrastructure sectors, including financing, construction, and operation.

-• Networking: building and maintaining relationships with clients, colleagues, and other professionals in the energy and infrastructure sectors, in order to stay informed about developments in the field.
+• Networking: building and maintaining relationships with clients, colleagues, and other professionals in the energy and infrastructure sectors to stay informed about developments in the field.

 Career Options